halobase/ai/README.md

 res = f.post(docs=DocArray())
 ```

 As you can see, a flow is like a pipeline consist with multiple excutors.
-In this case, we added three executors into a flow, each of them is indexed by a `key` argument. e3 is our self-defined executor has an extra argument called `needs` to tell the flow scheduler that e3 can be executed only after e1 and e2 are finished.
+In this case, we added three executors into a flow, each of them is indexed by an `id` argument. e3 is our self-defined executor that has an extra argument called `needs` to tell the flow scheduler that e3 can be executed only after e1 and e2 are finished.
 This is why we call it a pipeline :)

-Yea~ e1 and e2 are executors running in the cloud or a remote host in our local network, this is done possible due to our hyrid design of executors!
+Yea~ e1 and e2 are executors running in the cloud or a remote host in our local network, this can be done possible due to our hyrid design of executors!
-In other words, e1 and e2 and executors as clients instead of servers as shown in the prevous cases.
+In other words, e1 and e2 and executors as clients instead of servers as shown in the previous cases.

 Additionally, a flow can be specified a gateway address as follows, by doing so, can headless executors inherit a gateway address from the flow it belongs to.